FaithTech-Austria/permacultr-data-broker/README.md

 ### TODOs

 - Set up of docker, with volume bind to code and enabling update in docker when code is changed
+- Create environment, where gdal works with other packages.
+Create requirements file with versions